๐ Key Takeaway: Churn prediction works when you turn customer behavior into a weekly operating habit, not a one-time report.

 Key Metrics for Monitoring Churn

 Customer Lifetime Value (CLV) shows how much revenue a customer can generate over the full relationship.
-It helps a business understand which accounts deserve the most attention when retention risk appears.
-High-value customers usually justify a faster and more personal response.
+It helps a business decide which accounts deserve the fastest and most personal response when retention risk appears.
+High-value customers usually justify more attention because the cost of losing them is higher.

 Monthly Recurring Revenue (MRR) matters in subscription-based businesses because it shows how stable the revenue base really is.
 If recurring revenue starts slipping, churn may already be building underneath the surface.
-Watching MRR over time helps teams spot that trend early.
+Watching MRR over time helps teams spot that trend early and understand whether small losses are becoming a pattern.

 Churn Rate remains the headline metric because it measures how many customers were lost during a given period compared with the starting customer base.
 It shows the overall health of the business, but it works best when paired with the metrics above.
 Churn rate explains the result.
 CLV, MRR, and NPS help explain why the result happened.

-Taken together, these metrics help businesses move from broad concern to specific action.
+Taken together, these metrics move a business from broad concern to specific action.
 They make it easier to identify which accounts need attention and which parts of the customer experience need improvement.

 Leveraging Data Analytics for Churn Prediction